 76 Maple Ave., Haliburton

 The outdoor rink in Haliburton was made from an old skate park, and it’s being put to good use since its opening in 2018.
 Skate outdoors in the village of Haliburton for a small-town experience, and don’t forget to chip in and shovel the rink if needed using the shovels available.
-Warm up afterwards with Maple Avenue Tap & Grill’s pad thai and a bowl of homemade soup.
+Warm up afterwards with some pad Thai from Maple Avenue Tap & Grill’s.

 - North Frontenac Rink